kahlil/kahlillechelt.com/content/post/2019-01-25-technical-captial.md

 Technical currency is the teams ability to pay down technical debt.
 That ability is the sum of

+---

 New outline:

 What is technical debt?

-...
+Martin Fowler has a great definition.

+> Like a financial debt, the technical debt incurs interest payments, which come
+> in the form of the extra effort that we have to do in future development
+> because of the quick and dirty design choice.
+We can choose to continue paying
+> the interest, or we can pay down the principal by refactoring the quick and
+> dirty design into the better design.
+Although it costs to pay down the
+> principal, we gain by reduced interest payments in the future.

+He also explains the oft-incurred consequences of technical debt:

+> The all too common problem is that development organizations let their debt
+> get out of control and spend most of their future development effort paying
+> crippling interest payments.

-You will always have reasons to make technical debt.
+You will always have reasons to allow for technical debt.
 Technical debt also accrues over time.
 If you have a typical setup where your business depends on software being maintained and further developed, it's not about not making technical debt it's about keeping it at bay, keeping a balance.

 You need to pay down technical debt in order to keep that balance.
 Otherwise development will become so slow that the business either fails or is easilyx1